-Although she’s written a ton of books herself, Jane’s website focuses more on providing guidance and information to authors seeking to become self-published.
+Although she’s written a ton of books herself, Jane’s website focuses more on providing guidance and information if you’re seeking to become a self-published author.

-We love her website as she moves with the times and in the direction of where writing and publishing are heading.
+We love her author website as she moves with the times and in the direction of where writing and publishing are heading.
 Being in the industry for over two decades and being able to adapt so seamlessly is an incredible trait that makes her a relevant & trusted authority within the field.
-One of her blogs has a great article on how to get self-published and all you need to know regarding all it entails.
+One of her blogs has a great article on how to get self-published and all you need to know on the topic.
 Check it out here to get started and on the right track.